scarlettchenxy/tfa_squirrel_tracker/README.md

 	Method: GET

 # Squirrel Update View
-[Update View] is a view to update a particular sighting.
+[Update View](https://my-project1-254718.appspot.com/sightings/37F-PM-1014-03/)is a view to update a particular sighting.
 >Located at: /sightings/<unique-squirrel-id>
 	Method: GET & POST

 # Add squirrels

-# Edit a specific squirrel

 # Dependencies used in this project
 - [Django](https://www.djangoproject.com)